Want More Resourceful Employees? Stop Giving Fish Away!

 • Quality of ideas trumps ownership.
 Put your ego aside and help others do the same.
 Worrying about who gets credit only gets in the way.
 My dad was thrilled that locals were still raising rabbits.
 He was more thrilled that they had improved upon the original idea.

-Nothing breeds success (and effort, and confidence, and hope) than success.
-Several years ago my oldest daughter, Lauren, participated in a mission trip to help rebuild houses in South Texas that were damaged by tropical storms.
+Nothing feels better than doing what you are good at.
+Years ago, when my oldest daughter, Lauren, was in middle school, she participated in a mission trip to help rebuild houses in South Texas that were damaged by tropical storms.
 She was put on sheetrock duty, with which she had zero previous experience.
 Not having a clue where to start, she asked the foreman for help.
 The foreman asked her several questions about high school, including her favorite classes.
 She mentioned that she loved math, especially algebra and trigonometry.
 “Sheetrock is all about angles!
 You’ve got just what it takes!” the foreman told her, and proceeded to show her how to calculate angles and distances on a wall and then re-create the image on a piece of sheetrock.
 Within a few hours, Lauren was sheet-rockin’ and rollin’!

-Great leaders search the most unlikely skills and successes in a person’s life, and find ways to leverage those towards current challenges.
+Great leaders search for the most unlikely skills and successes in a person’s life and find ways to leverage those towards current challenges.

 • Learn about your people beyond the most obvious work-related skills.
 What are their passions, hobbies, and proud accomplishments?
-Ask questions like, “When have you felt most confident, and why?”, or “What’s something you are good at, no matter if it relates or not?”
+Ask questions like, “When have you felt most confident, and why?,” or “What’s something you are good at?”

-• Think small, with big purpose.
-Breaking a big project down into smaller skill-sets and tasks will help you identify how people’s strengths can be used.
-Then, delegate with emphasis on how important their contribution is; e.g. “I’ve heard you are amazing at creating things with bamboo.
+• Think small, with a big purpose.
+Breaking a big project down into smaller skill sets and tasks will help you identify how people’s strengths can be used.
+Then, delegate while emphasizing how important their contribution is; e.g., “I’ve heard you are amazing at creating things with bamboo.
 Would you see if you could build a bamboo cage to contain a rabbit for 24 hours?”

 • Celebrate strategy over individual skills.
-Strategy is about how we approach a task, not our skill level going in.
-Highlighting strategies that others can apply regardless of their skill or experience is a great way to improve the overall performance of a team; e.g. “I really appreciate how you kept trying even when the first few things didn’t work.
+Strategy is about how we approach a task, not our skill level.
+Highlighting strategies that others can apply regardless of their skill or experience is a great way to improve the overall performance of a team; e.g., “I really appreciate how you kept trying even when the first few things didn’t work.
 That kind of perseverance is something we could all benefit from.” or “You ask really good questions.
-Asking for an outside perspective is a great way to avoid doing the same thing expecting different results.”
+Asking for an outside perspective is a great way to avoid doing the same thing, expecting different results.”

-Wy improve your skills at leading resourcefully?
-Here are some real-life outcomes from my dad’s life.
+Why develop your Resourcefulness?
+Here are some real-life outcomes from my dad’s life that might apply to yours.

-• Loyalty forged from knowing that I am more competent and confident and independent because you helped me but didn’t do it for me.
+• Loyalty forged from your people realizing they are more competent, confident, and independent because you helped them, but didn’t do it for them.

-• Having more energy because we share the struggle and share the joy of accomplishment.
+• Having more energy because we share the struggle and the joy of accomplishment.

 • The satisfaction of helping others develop self-sufficiency and self-confidence.